 Most flourless sponge cakes use almond flour or cornflour (high in carbs).
 I am beginning to use coconut flour more and more.

 It is light, incredibly absorbent, easily flavoured and personally I don’t think the taste of coconut comes through.
 I like to add copious amounts of vanilla to my flourless berry sponge and plenty of butter.

 If you cannot tolerate dairy, you may wish to use coconut oil instead of butter, but add a pinch of salt and some extra flavouring as the butter does add a rich taste to the flourless sponge.

 I have added raspberries but you can easily adapt my recipe using your favourite berry, or whatever is in season at the time.
 Frozen berries are an economical and easy option.
 I always have a few bags in the freezer.

 TOP TIP :: When I add frozen berries to a cake, I wait until the mixture is in the baking dish, then press the frozen berries in the batter so they are evenly distributed and don’t colour the cake batter.

-- Mix the melted butter, coconut flour, stevia, vanilla and baking powder together until smooth.
+Mix the melted butter, coconut flour, sweetener, vanilla and baking powder together until smooth.

 Subscribe now to receive your FREE copy of Top 10 low carb recipes eBook, my newsletter and secret discount codes for subscribers only.